Top 5 Moroccan Desserts To Try This Year

 Moroccan desserts are a delicious addition to any menu!
 Ktefa is one example.
 If you have war pastry in your pantry, then you must try to cook this beautiful dessert.
 First, cut warqa pastry into circles and fry until crispy.
 Each piece has a layer of custard sauce with almond crumbs sandwiched between it- making for a divine combination only found in Morocco!
 You can make your milk sauce by thickening whole milk with the cornstarch in the pot before adding sugar or honey if desired.

 5- Moroccan Chebakia

 Chebakia is a type of cookie that takes time to be served.
-It is usually offered on birthdays and weddings, but it's especially common during Ramadan.
-It is made by mixing flour, almond meal, roasted sesame seeds, saffron threads, cinnamon sticks or powder rather than cinnamon extract, and fennel seeds along with aniseed or licorice - substitute for half the amount of fennel since these are stronger spices- butter, and olive oil together into one big ball to spread out through individual cookies better afterward.
-Roll them thin enough so they're flower-shaped when they’re done baking; then fry them in vegetable oil until golden brown before drizzling honey over the top while still hot from frying.
+It is usually offered on birthdays and weddings but is especially common during Ramadan.
+It is made by mixing flour, almond meal, roasted sesame seeds, saffron threads, cinnamon sticks or powder rather than cinnamon extract, and fennel seeds along with aniseed or licorice - substitute for half the amount of fennel since these are more robust spices- butter, and olive oil together into one big ball to spread out through individual cookies better afterward.
+Roll them thin enough so they're flower-shaped when they're done baking; then fry them in vegetable oil until golden brown before drizzling honey over the top while still hot from frying.
 Splash some coconut flakes over top and almond slices.